nickf57/TakeHomeTech/README.md

 # Water Acquity LC Parser
 Waters Acquity LC Parser is a tool to parse Acquity LC output files that are formatted as text.
 The parser records all parsable metadata and provides the following functionalities:
-+	Metadata captured via predefined string mappings
++	Metadata captured as attributes and identified via predefined string mappings
-+	Chromatogram truncation at the start and/or end to eliminate solvent fronts and target that elute during the wash phase
++	Chromatogram truncation at either/neither end of acquisition to eliminate solvent fronts and targets that elute during the wash phase
 +	Chromatogram smoothing prior to peak integration and baseline estimation
-+	Polynomial baseline correction and fixed
++	Polynomial baseline correction and baseline shifting to ensure non-negative measurements
-+	Peak thresholds can be determined via gradient-based method, FWHM, or prominences
++	Peak thresholds determined via gradient-based method, FWHM, or prominences
-+	Peak integration is provided via simpson and trapezoid estimations
++	Peak integration performed via numerical methods (simpson or trapezoid integration)

 ## Function Methodology and Limitations

 ### Metadata capture

-Metadata is parsed and captured if a valid field stored in any of the predefined metadata mappings stored in `util.py`.
+Metadata is parsed and captured if a valid field is detected--valid fields are identified by predefined metadata mappings stored in `util.py`.
 While this requires metadata mappings to be updated as Acquity data formats change, explicitly defining the mapping enables easy tracking via git histories.
 An evolution of this implementation would be to store values via config files or a centralized database.
-These types of metadata capture processes necessitate accurate version control.
+These types of metadata capture processes necessitate accurate version control and consistent typing.

 ### Truncating Chromatograms

-Chromatographic methods employing gradients exhibit two features:
+Chromatographic methods employing gradient elution exhibit two features:
-1. A significant initial bolus of material corresponding to solvent and molecules that do not bind to a stationary phase
+1. A significant initial bolus of material corresponding to solvent and molecules that do not bind to the stationary phase (if present)
-2. A second bolus at the end of the method as tightly bound molecules are washed away
+2. A second bolus at the end of the method as residual molecules elute during the wash phase

 To avoid problems associated with baseline estimation and peak finding introduced by these chromatogram artifacts, I provide an option to truncate both ends of a given chromatogram.
 Truncation is performed based on a proportion of the total data points in a provided chromatogram--this value may need to be tweaked for dramatically different types of LC assays.